How to Migrate Your Website to a New Host (2026 Step-by-Step)

 5 Signs It Is Time to Switch Your Hosting Provider

-Not every hosting frustration requires a migration.
+Not every hosting frustration requires you to change hosting providers.
 But these signs point to a real problem that a new provider can fix:

 2. Hidden fees or unexpected renewal prices.
 Your introductory rate doubled at renewal.
 Support upgrades cost extra.
 SSL certificates require a separate purchase.
 Transparent pricing matters.